You don’t have to figure this out on your own.

 Many policy amounts are doubled in cases of accidental death.

 You may be required to decide on a payment plan.
 Options might include taking the money in a lump‐sum payment or having the insurance company make fixed payments over a period of time.
 Which payment option to choose depends on your financial situation.
 It is recommended that you consult with a financial advisor about decisions like these.

 Social Security Benefits

-Your loved one is considered covered by Social Security if he or she paid into the program for at least 10 years.
+Your loved one is considered covered by Social Security if they paid into the program for at least 10 years.
 The Social Security Administration (SSA) can check on eligibility for you.

 If you are eligible, there are two types of possible benefits:

-- A widow or widower may receive benefits at any age if he or she takes care of a child of the deceased who is receiving Social Security benefits and is younger than age 16 or is disabled.
+- A widow or widower may receive benefits at any age if they take care of a child of the deceased who is receiving Social Security benefits and is younger than age 16 or is disabled.